ffore/Pig-Latin-Translator/README.md

 # Pig-Latin-Translator

-Converts a txt file from english to pig latin
+Reads a text document of words and outputs the translation in pig latin